The Ultimate 2 Week Colombia Itinerary: The Coast, Coffee Triangle + Beyond!

 If you want a self-led beach experience closer to town than Playa Blanca, we heard decent things about Tierra Bomba, though we didn’t make it out there ourselves.

-Also–though obvious, it’s worth mentioning that Colombia (and especially the Caribbean coastline) is hot.
+Also, while it seems obvious, it’s worth mentioning that Colombia (and especially the Caribbean coastline) is hot.

-Many tourists are shocked by how hot and humid it is here, so be prepared (and bring a hat and sunscreen to protect your skin).
+Many tourists are shocked by how hot and humid it is here, so be prepared (and bring a hat and reef-safe sunscreen to protect your skin).

-Where We Stayed in Cartagena
+Where To Stay in Cartagena

-Tayrona National Park (Santa Marta): 2 Days
+Stop 2: Tayrona National Park (Santa Marta) for 2 Days

 What to Do in Tayrona National Park